+There are several types of visa available.
+If you are traveling from Hong Kong to Shenzhen in China, citizens of some countries can get a Shenzhen visa on arrival at the Hong Kong–China border.
 Similarly, there is also a Guangdong group visa that allows access to a slightly wider region for groups of three or more.
-There are numerous restrictions and rules applied to both these visas which are explained in detail in the links below.
+Numerous restrictions and rules are applied to both of these visas, which are explained in the following links.

-Travel between Hong Kong and China
+Travel Between Hong Kong and China

 Hong Kong and China's transportation options are well-connected.

 For Shenzhen and Guangzhou, the train is fastest.
 Hong Kong and Shenzhen have metro systems that meet at the border whereas Guangzhou is a short two-hour train ride with services running frequently.

 Overnight trains also connect Hong Kong to Beijing and Shanghai, but unless you’re keen on the experience, regular flights are much quicker and often not much more expensive for getting to China’s flagship cities.

 From Hong Kong, you can also reach most of China’s other major and mid-size cities thanks to the Guangzhou airport, which offers connections to smaller towns in the China.

 If you want to visit Macau, the only way to get there is by ferry.
 Ferries between the two special administrative regions (SARs) run frequently and take just an hour.
 Ferries run less frequently overnight.

 Hong Kong and China don’t share the same currency, so you’ll need Renminbi or RMB to use in China.
 There was a time when stores in nearby Shenzhen would accept the Hong Kong dollar, but currency fluctuations mean that’s no longer true.
 In Macau, you’ll need the Macau Pataca, although some places, and almost all casinos, accept Hong Kong dollars.